Indicted pastor Kirbyjon Caldwell's reach felt across Houston

-HOUSTON, Texas (KTRK) --Houstonians are likely to feel a sense of shock after word of Pastor Kirbyjob Caldwell's indictment for alleged wire fraud and money laundering.
+HOUSTON, Texas (KTRK) --Houstonians are likely to feel a sense of shock after word of Pastor Kirbyjon Caldwell's indictment for alleged wire fraud and money laundering.

+Caldwell, described as a spiritual adviser to President George W. Bush, is the senior pastor of Windsor Village United Methodist Church.

 Caldwell's preaching style and charismatic way of attracting followers led to exponential growth at the church, expanding from 25 members at the first service to more than 16,000 members today.

-As a spiritual advisor to former President George W. Bush, Caldwell even presided over Jenna Bush Hager's wedding at the Bushes' Crawford, Texas ranch.
+As a spiritual advisor to former President George W. Bush, Caldwell even presided over Jenna Bush Hager's wedding at the Bush family's Crawford, Texas, ranch.

 PHOTO: Caldwell weds Jenna Bush and Henry Hager in Crawford